ding-lab/gdc_qc_analysis/README.md

     conda create -n gdc_qc python=3.6 notebook matplotlib sqlalchmey pandas

+And a different env for crossmap (since it uses Python 2.7):

+    conda create -y -n crossmap crossmap

 See README.liftOver for the instructions to generate GRCh38 converted MC3 MAF

 The script to generate the database: